pimutils/meta/README.md

 ## pimutils.org

 The pimutils website is a [Lektor](https://www.getlektor.com/) project.
 After installing Lektor you should be able to run the admin interface using ``lektor server``.
-Pushing your changes to master will automatically deploy via Travis.
+Pushing your changes to master will automatically deploy via Travis to GitHub pages.

-Additionally, `https://pimutils.org/repos/$foo` is a HTTP Git mirror of the repo `pimutils/$foo`.
-This is not configured in this repository.

-For admins: The server you need to ssh into is ``pimutils@mirfac.uberspace.de``.
+The DNS is managed via Markus Unterwaditzer's (@untitaker) private accounts.